 The SARFAESI initially after being enacted considered as arbitrary law and was challenged before the Supreme Court in the leading case Mardia Chemical Limited v/s Union of India (2004)4 SCC 311, under which the constitutionality of the Act was challenged on the grounds that the provision will not protect the borrower, considering the following issue in case of enforcement of security interest, it was held that such right of protection has been provided under the act, which are as follows:

-- The borrower has the right to raise any object or place any facts for consideration to the secured creditor/Bank in a reply to the notice., the Bank upon such notice under S.13(2) is incumbent to serve 60 days notice before proceeding to take any measures under S.13(4) of the Act.
+- The borrower has the right to raise any object or place any facts for consideration to the secured creditor/Bank in a reply to the notice., the Bank upon such notice under Section.13(2) is incumbent to serve 60 days notice before proceeding to take any measures under Section.13(4) of the Act.
 This became mandatory for the Secured creditor to communicate with the borrower of reasons for not accepting the objections of him.

-- If any measures were taken under S.13(4) and before the sale/auction of the property it would be open for the borrower to file an appeal (or as per the amended provision an application along with such fees ) under Section 17 before the DRT.
+- If any measures were taken under Section.13(4) and before the sale/auction of the property it would be open for the borrower to file an appeal (or as per the amended provision an application along with such fees ) under Section 17 before the DRT.
 Thus, the Tribunal may exercise its ancillary power under such jurisdiction to pass any stay/interim order subject to the condition at it may deem fir and proper to impose.

 - The Court nullified the requirement of deposit of 75% of the amount claimed before entertaining an appeal (or application) under Section 17 of the Act is an oppressive, onerous and arbitrary condition against tall cannons of reasonableness.
 Though it was later amended by Act 30 of 2004.